gibbonsja/Meanderings/nial/concise.md

     valence reshape [pass, tell *] 2 3 4 5 6

-This is just function composition in a tacit form.
+This is just function composition in a pseudo tacit form.

-Nial doesn't have conventions on verb trains such as the 'fork', its functional and doesn't need them.
+Nial doesn't have  conventions on verb trains such as APL's 'fork', its functional, has atlases, and doesn't need them.
 Just write *f[g,h]*, a composition of two functions for the fork.

-If you want to formalise this Nial has a form of HOF called a transformer so in a tacit style you can write

-  fork is tr f g h (f[g,h])

-then you can write

-     average is fork [/,+,tally]

-If you prefer a non-tacit style then you can write

-   fork is tr f g h op x { (g x) f (h x) }

-OP is Nial's lambda.

 Nial has multiple assignment